Mark O'Toole (bishop)

-Mark O'Toole (born 22 June 1963) is a Roman Catholic Archbishop and is the current Archbishop of Cardiff and Bishop of Menevia.
+Mark O'Toole (born 22 June 1963) is a British Catholic prelate who has served as Archbishop of Cardiff-Menevia since its formation on 12 September 2024.
+He had held the two offices of Archbishop of Cardiff and Bishop of Menevia since 2022.

 Early life and education

 O'Toole was born in Southwark, England, and attended St Ignatius Primary School, Stamford Hill and St Thomas More Secondary school in Wood Green, leaving in 1981 with four ‘A’ levels before going to the University of Leicester, where he graduated with a B.Sc. in geography in 1984.

 He commenced his studies for the priesthood at Allen Hall Seminary in Chelsea and was ordained a priest on 9 June 1990 by Basil Hume for the Archdiocese of Westminster at the Church of St Ignatius, Stamford Hill, London.

 Between 1990 and 1992 he studied for an M.Phil. in theology at the University of Oxford.

 Between 2002 and 2008 he served as the private secretary to Cormac Murphy-O'Connor before his appointment as the rector of Allen Hall Seminary in September 2008.